-After months apart, it's finally time to eat out once more, as restaurants and pubs with outdoor space will be able to serve guests al fresco.
-In no particular order, here are some of our favourite restaurants in Oxford and beyond, with outdoor seating areas, for dining and drinking, and some post-lockdown socialising.
+And in no particular order, here are some of our favourite restaurants in Oxford and beyond, with outdoor seating areas, for some fresh air and fine food.

 Mamma Mia Pizzeria in Summertown is probably Oxford’s finest authentic Pizzeria.
 It is well regarded for its traditional pizzas and authentic pasta dishes – all made with fresh, quality ingredients – as well as sumptuous desserts and a varied wine list.

 This 16th-century gastropub in the village of Wytham, just a country mile from Oxford, offers fine food, beers and wines.
-And what's more, Baz and the team will be opening the all-weather outdoor Observatory, with alfresco dining pods, for dinner from 12 April.
+Baz and the team opened an all-weather outdoor observatory, with al fresco dining pods back in April.

-Dine outside on the banks of the River Cherwell from 12 April at the Cherwell Boathouse restaurant.
+Dine outside on the banks of the River Cherwell at the Cherwell Boathouse restaurant.
 The family-owned restaurant, which was started in an authentic Victorian working Boathouse, alongside the punt station (established in 1904), will be using as much of their outside space as they can.

 Famous for its intimate, bohemian, clubby atmosphere, the Parsonage Grill on Banbury Road is a Sunday Times ‘Top 100 UK restaurant’.
-Once again, we'll be able to dine bistro-style outside the Cotswold-stone house with its trails of ivy.
-Chef Allan, we can't contain our excitement.
+Dine bistro-style outside the Cotswold-stone house with its trails of ivy.

-The riverside garden at The Head of the River will be open from 12 April and can be booked in advance through our website.
-It’s been a long time coming, and we can’t wait to enjoy the lovely riverside views while tucking into some superb contemporary pub food, accompanied, of course, by real ales on tap.
+The riverside garden at The Head of the River promises some of the best pub food in Oxford.
+Enjoy the lovely riverside views while tucking into some superb contemporary pub food, accompanied, of course, by real ales on tap.

-What Gee’s Restaurant offers locals and visitors is a uniquely rustic Mediterranean dining experience, set in a unique Victorian Glasshouse.
-The terrace situated in the heart of the conservation area along the Banbury Road known as Victorian North Oxford will be open on 12 April for Mediterranean grills and sharing plates.
+What Gee’s Restaurant provides locals and visitors is a uniquely rustic Mediterranean dining experience, set in a unique Victorian Glasshouse.
+The terrace situated in the heart of the conservation area along the Banbury Road known as Victorian North Oxford offers Mediterranean grills and sharing plates.

-Located over four levels at No.9 The High Street, Oxford, The Roof Terrace at The Varsity Club will open for drinks and dining on 12 April.
+Located over four levels at No.9 The High Street, Oxford, The Roof Terrace at The Varsity Club is great for drinks and dining.
 The roof terrace has heaters for colder evenings.
 Booking is advised, although several tables will be available on a first-come, first-serve basis.
-As there are a limited number of tables available, your booking will be secured with a deposit, so only make a reservation that you can attend.

 Located just outside the scholarly city centre – to the east in the bustling Iffley Road – The Magdalen Arms is a gastropub with a relaxed, scrubbed-wooden ambience, and a hearty-but-interesting seasonal menu that often changes daily.
-The Magdalen Arms has outside seating - the back terrace - and we expect they will likely reopen in April.
+The Magdalen Arms has outside seating at the back terrace.

 Enjoy the bold flavours inspired by Italy, southern Europe & beyond at this contemporary restaurant and brasserie that has been located in the cosmopolitan Jericho in North Oxford for nearly two decades.
 The beautiful terrace garden is only a 10 minutes walk from the city centre.